matomo-org/matomo-sdk-android/README.md

 #### User ID

 Providing the tracker with a user ID lets you connect data collected from multiple devices and multiple browsers for the same user.

-A user ID is typically a non empty string such as username, email address or UUID that uniquely identify the user.
+A user ID is typically a non empty string such as username, email address or UUID that uniquely identifies the user.
 The User ID must be the same for a given user across all her devices and browsers.

 ```java